 - Select the Plane Strain, Quadrilateral, Quadratic elements.
-Ensure the Regular mesh option is selected with Automatic divisions so that Modeller uses the mesh divisions assigned to each line. - Give the attribute the name Plane Strain quads and click the OK button to add the mesh attribute to the streeview. - In the Strain quads with the righthand mouse button and select the Set Default option.
+Ensure the Regular mesh option is selected with Automatic divisions so that Modeller uses the mesh divisions assigned to each line. - Give the attribute the name Plane Strain quads and click the OK button to add the mesh attribute to the A Treeview. - In the Streeview click on the mesh attribute Plane Strain quads with the righthand mouse button and select the Set Default option.
 This will ensure all newly created surfaces will be assigned the elements defined in this mesh attribute.